usc-hackerton/Metro-Bike/README.md

 _If there are any errors or problems in certain parts of the project, such as README or codes, please send e-mail to tajanboy0359@naver.com._

-# How to contribute by sequence
+# How to contribute project by sequence
 **Evaluation and Suggestion of Efficiency of Metro Bike Stations by Visualization of Data (Introduction Stage)**
 - Visualization of the current bike stations expressed as efficient.